What small businesses can claim under $20,000 instant asset write-off?

 What does "Installed Ready for Use" actually mean?

 This is especially relevant for businesses ordering machinery, specialised equipment, or technology with longer delivery or installation timeframes.
-Planning early ensures your purchases are ready for use well before the deadline.
+Planning early each financial year ensures your purchases are ready for use well before 30 June.

 What assets qualify for the $20,000 instant asset write-off?

 This is the question most small business owners want answered.
-The good news is that a wide range of assets are eligible, provided each item costs less than $20,000, is used for business purposes, and is first used or installed ready for use before 30 June 2026.
+The good news is that a wide range of assets are eligible, provided each item costs less than $20,000, is used for business purposes, and is first used or installed ready for use before 30 June of the relevant income year.
 Here is a breakdown by category.

 Tools, equipment & machinery